- Getting Started

 EIT Purchasing Process

-In furtherance of this goal, MSU Information Technology has partnered with MSU Purchasing to take the steps below during the procurement process:
+In furtherance of this goal, MSU Information Technology has partnered with University Procurement and Logistics to take the steps below during the procurement process:

 Include Accessibility Policy Language